Kashmir Gill: Political career

 Gill ran for a seat on the five-member Yuba City Council in 2004, but Gill did not win a seat in the election.

 Gill successfully ran for Yuba City Council in 2006.
 Gill ran for reelection to the Yuba City Council in 2008.
 Because Gill received the second-most votes in the election, he served as Yuba City's vice mayor in 2008, and Gill was subsequently sworn in as Yuba City's mayor on November 10, 2009.
 The position of mayor of Yuba City is held in rotation by the two individuals who received the most votes in city council elections.
 Gill was the first Punjabi American and first Sikh to be mayor of Yuba City.
 Gill was also one of the first Indian mayors in America, and the first Sikh to be elected mayor in the United States.
 Gill served a second term as vice-mayor of Yuba City from 2012 to 2013, and he served a second term as mayor of Yuba City from 2013 to 2014.

 As mayor, Gill advocated for federal funds to be used for the city's levee upgrades.
 He also formed the gang task force and economic task force.

 In addition to Gill's public service as mayor, vice-mayor, and council member for Yuba City, he has served as chair of the Yuba-Sutter Chamber of Commerce; member of the board of directors of the Fremont-Rideout Hospital Foundation; and member of the board of directors of the Sutter Health Foundation.

 Personal life

-He is the son of Sikh American parents and is of the Sikh faith.
+He is the son of Punjabi Sikh parents, and is of the Sikh faith.
 Kash is married to Neena Gill, and they have three children named Harveen, Rajan, and Preya.